Sending Mail to Inmates in Georgia

 - The Inmates Name

 Deposit by Walk In

-You can visit any Western Union location and use the quick collect payment method.
-This is one of two methods, which allows you to use cash to fund an inmates account.
+You can visit any Money Gram location (CVS and Walmart) utilizing the Georgia DOC Receiver Code 6857.
+This method allows you to utilize cash to fund an inmates account.
 All other methods require a debit card, or credit card with the exception of sending funds through the mail (read below).
-Using the quick collect method you will make the payment payable to the Georgia Department of Corrections.
-The Code City will be 'GADOC', the Code state will be 'GA', the inmate account number will be the inmates GDC number followed by the last name, do not put a space between them, for example if the inmates name and ID was John Smith, 12345 you would put 12345Smith.
+The inmate account number will be the inmates GDC number followed by the last name, do not put a space between them, for example if the inmates name and ID was John Smith, 12345 you would put 12345Smith.

-You can also deposit money to an inmate's account online through four different companies.
-JPAY, TouchPay, Access Secure Deposits, and Western Union.
+You can also deposit money to an inmate's account online through several different companies.
+JPAY, and Money Gram (available at CVS and Walmart, use Georgia DOC Receiver Code 6857).
 Each of these companies charges slightly different fees to send the funds, and allows you to use a debit or credit card to pay.
-For Western Union you will need to know the same information highlighted above.

 Deposit Funds Over the Phone